 Prepare The Meat

-If you buy a boneless, skinless turkey breast that's been tied or netted by a butcher, as shown in Photo 1, ask if it's a single or double (whole) turkey breast.
-If it weighs 3-4 pounds or more, it's probably a whole breast.
-When you get it home, remove the string or netting, and if it's a whole breast, split it into individual breast portions.
+If you buy a boneless, skinless turkey breast that’s been tied or netted by a butcher, as shown below, ask if it’s a single or double (whole) turkey breast.
+If it weighs 3-4 pounds or more, it’s probably a whole breast.
+When you get it home, remove the string or netting, and if it’s a whole breast, split it into individual breast portions.

-After discarding skin, bone and liquid gravy packet, the 8.60 pound package shown in Photo 2 rendered two boneless, skinless breasts weighing about 1.75 pounds each.
-I supplemented these with two more boneless, skinless turkey breasts that I purchased at the supermarket.
-These additional breasts weighed almost 2 pounds each.
+After discarding skin, bone and liquid gravy packet, the 8.60 pound package rendered two boneless, skinless breasts weighing about 1.75 pounds each.

 Apply The Rub